sand47/AI-Projects/Deep-learning/Supervised/Sop_generator/README.md

 results.

 Dependences :
-Keras (tensorflow-gpu)
+*Keras (tensorflow-gpu)
-Numpy
+*Numpy

+Make sure you change the text file name in the code

 # Cleaning data:

-python clean.py --txt sop_sample.txt
+python clean.py

 # Training

-python Training.py --txt sop_converted.txt
+python Training.py

 # Inference
 Add your seed text line in the code